 Immediately prior to the trip

-Check current information about river crossing points and infrastructure.
+Check current information about river levels and the planned crossing points and infrastructure.
+River levels may be high due to a wet season, recent storms or snow melt.
 A bridge may be damaged or the crossing point may be altered due to floods, storms or bushfires.
-River levels may also be high due to recent rain or snow melt.

 Assessing a river crossing

 To cross or not?